superruzafa/visual-scala-reference/_functions/forall.md

 }
 ~~~

-`forall` checks whether all elements in this collection satisfy a predicate `p`, returning `false` if at least one element doesn't satisfy `p`.
+`forall` checks whether all elements in this collection satisfy the predicate `p`, returning `false` if `p` doesn't stand for at least one element.

 <figure class="diagram">
   <img src="images/forall.1.svg" alt="forall function">